christiang7/ToText/Scripts/tt.md

     p2 - tags
     p3 - source
     p4 - additiontext
-    p5 - switch for not using yad
+    p5 - switch for using yad or not
 ```